Aarav128/PatternSphere-Polymorphism-Database/README.md

   - any extra text
   - any pictures to display
 - create a page to display the patterns in their polymorphic states
-- add the other language versions of the patterns
+- add the other language versions of the patterns to the database and a way to view them differently.
+- Move on from nid to a new numbering in the new pattern language -- this might be difficult to do